-28. Require Each Public Transit Provider to Make an Organizational Commitment to Ensure Fully Accessible Public Transit Services As Soon as Possible, and No Later Than 2025
+27. Require Each Public Transit Provider to Commit to Ensure Accessible Public Transit Services No Later Than 2025

 It is important for each public transit provider to make a public commitment to ensure accessible transit as soon as possible, and in any event, no later than 2025.
 There is no logical reason to have to wait until 2025 given the importance of transportation in the lives of persons with disabilities.
 The requirements in the Customer Service Accessibility Standard regarding accessible customer service policies do not include the foregoing.